hp2304/Digital-Image-Processing/README.md

 - I have also included respective lecture notes in its directory.

 - Optionally, I have done a few exercises in Matlab which weren't part of the assignments.
+Same is marked with * (asterisk sign) in the **Table of Contents** Section.

 ## Requirements